joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-07-22-fiddler-meet-at-the-mall.md

 \end{array}
 $$

-however, the formula $\delta = \sqrt{2\mu\log\frac1s}$ is not a close approximation for the numerical solution of the $P(\delta) = \tau(\delta)$ equation. in the first place, we know we are making the aggressive assumption ( that the rate $\lambda$ of the poisson process remains constant as friends come and go, even though we should expect it to rise or fall as we observe windows of low or high friend attendance), so we shouldn't expect the numerical solution to be spot on. however, it is remarkable that effectively ignoring the normalization of the probability distribution, and the $\delta$ from the estimation of the excitation lifetime, leads to a spot-on prediction.
+However, $\delta = \sqrt{2\mu\log\frac1s}$ is not a close approximation for the numerical solution of the $P(\delta) = \tau(\delta)$ equation.

+In the first place, we know that we're making an aggressive assumption (that the intervals are Poisson processes with a rate $\lambda$ that remains constant as friends come and go, even though we should expect it to rise or fall as we observe windows of low or high friend attendance).
+So, we shouldn't expect the numerical solution to be a perfect model for $\delta.$ In fact, we should expect to underestimate the extrema with this approach, since $\lambda$ doesn't deplete after a large excitation or build after gaps of no arrivals.

+By ignoring the normalization of the probability distribution and the term $\delta$ from the estimation of the excitation lifetime, we make a correction in the other direction, forcing $\delta$ to be bigger before the two sides balance.

+However, there's no good reason to suspect this double error to make the prediction spot-on.

-in the time i had, i did not arrive at a more fundamental argument for this result, though it demands a sound explanation.
+In the time I had, I did not arrive at a more fundamental path to this result, though it demands sound explanation.

 <br>